dfcastellanos/MEPLS/doc/tutorial/step4.md

 plastic deformation outside of it.
 For brittle materials, such a shear band can lead to rupture.
 The stress overshoot and how abrupt the stress drop is will depend on the difference between of `lambda_init` and `lambda_renew`.
-The other simulation parameters also have an impact on it as, e.g., the parameter `k` controlling the disorder in the slip thresholds.
-The effects of the different parameters on the stress overshoot and the formation of the shear band have been widely studied in the scientific literature, see e.g., @cite PhysRevE.98.040901
+The other simulation parameters also have an impact on it as, e.g., the parameter `k` of the threshold's Weibull distribution, which controls the threshold disorder.
+The effects of the different parameters on the stress overshoot and the formation of the shear band have been widely studied in the scientific literature, see e.g.,
-@cite Tuszes2017 @cite Castellanos2018 @cite Vandembroucq2011.
+@cite PhysRevE.98.040901 @cite Tuszes2017 @cite Castellanos2018 @cite Vandembroucq2011.

 In this tutorial, we implemented the system dynamics using MEPLS built-in tools.
 Also, we saw how to control the simulation parameters using input files and how to create and load output files